Edubray Ramos: Long Island Ducks

 On July 17, 2022, Ramos was traded to the Long Island Ducks in the Atlantic League.
+In 16 games 142/3 innings of relief he struggled immensely going 0-2 with a 9.20 ERA and 13 strikeouts.
+He became a free agent following the season.

 On November 19, 2022, while playing for the Tiburones de la Guaira in the Venezuelan Winter League, Ramos was involved in a brawl that started after Asdrúbal Cabrera punched Carlos Castro as he rounded the bases.
 In the ensuing brawl, Ramos threw a baseball full force into the middle of the fight.
 The ball struck Caribes de Anzoategui player Liarvis Breto in the head, causing a hematoma.
 The next day, Ramos was suspended indefinitely by the league.

 Guerreros de Oaxaca

 On January 11, 2023, Ramos signed with the Guerreros de Oaxaca of the Mexican League.
+In 3 appearances, Ramos posted a 1–0 record with a 10.80 ERA and 4 strikeouts over 31/3 innings.
+He was released on May 2.

+Hagerstown Flying Boxcars

+On March 6, 2024, Ramos signed with the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball.
+In 36 appearances for Hagerstown, he compiled a 4.67 ERA with 43 strikeouts across 34 2/3 innings pitched.
+Ramos retired from professional baseball on July 18.